tox-dev/tox/docs/development.rst

   - Lines wrapped at less than 120 characters.
 Lines should be wrapped at 120 characters, not the PEP-8 standard of 79.
   - Variable names should be at least two characters long.
+  - If a commit references an issue, this should be noted in parentheses at the end of the summary line, e.g.
+    ``(#1234)``.
+(It may still also be mentioned again in the commit body text.)

 - Documentation is in `RST <https://docutils.sourceforge.io/docs/user/rst/quickref.html>`_ format; beware the differences from GitHub Markdown.
 The tox ``docs`` and ``fix`` targets will catch only some RST errors; documentation